mayank0405/Netflix-Data-Analysis/README.md

 ## Dataset used
 netflix_tiles.csv

-The dataset for the project acn be found [here](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies/data)
+The dataset for the project can be found [here](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies/data)

 ## Tableau Analysis